CFA Level I Study Plan Quick Facts

 2-3 months Before Taking the Level I CFA Exam

 Now that you’ve established some consistent study habits, it’s time to dig a little deeper as you become familiar Equity Investments, Fixed Income, Derivatives, and Alternative Investments, while taking as many mock exams as possible during your review sessions.
 You’ll also focus on Ethics and Economics, a section many Level I candidates take for granted.
 Ethics is an important topic that you’ll find on Level II and Level III exams as well, with a minimum of 10% topic weight.
 So make sure you don’t take it lightly.
-If you feel a little in the weeds after reviewing CFA Institute materials, take advantage of Wiley’s Level I CFA Program study materials to keep things interesting and fresh.
+If you feel a little in the weeds after reviewing CFA Institute materials, take advantage of UWorld’s Level I CFA Program study materials to keep things interesting and fresh.

 Month Before Taking the Level I CFA Exam